FAQ for Tax Filing

 State tax returns require an SSN or ITIN.
 You can file the state return without the number and then provide it to them when it is requested.
 However, Massachusetts will not issue refunds until you have provided an SSN or ITIN.

-How Do I Use Sprintax?
+How Do I Use Sprintax Returns?

-How do I access Sprintax?
+How do I access Sprintax Returns?

 If you are not a current student, scholar, or student intern, and have an expired Harvard Key, please see the next question for instructions on how to access the software.

-Sprintax offers step by step guides on their YouTube page that contain good background information on tax filing in the U.S.
+Sprintax Returns offers step by step guides on their YouTube page that contain good background information on tax filing in the U.S.

 What if my Harvard Key expired last year?

-You can access Sprintax but you will need to request an access code by emailing the HIO.
+You can access Sprintax Returns but you will need to request an access code by emailing the HIO.
 Please send your full name and a request for a tax software code to internationaloffice@harvard.edu

 What documents should I have ready?